Skip to content

 GenAI-Bench (Video Gen.) Acc 81.4% 68.3% +13.1%

-MSRL 8B with voting@16 achieves 77.5% on VL-RewardBench, surpassing Claude-3.7-Sonnet (66.5%) and GPT-4o (62.4%).
+MSRL 8B + voting@16 reaches 77.5% on VL-RewardBench, even surpassing Claude-3.7-Sonnet (66.5%) and GPT-4o (62.4%).

 Ablation Study

-Configuration VL-RewardBench Avg Note
+Configuration VL-RewardBench Avg Description

-Generative Baseline 66.6% Trained on multimodal data only
+Generative Baseline 66.6% Trained only on multimodal data

-w/o Stage 1 68.8% Removing text RL → largest drop (−7.1%)
+w/o Stage 1 68.8% Remove text RL \(\rightarrow\) Largest drop (-7.1%)

-w/o Stage 2 (Caption) 74.3% Removing caption RL → −1.6%
+w/o Stage 2 (Caption) 74.3% Remove caption RL \(\rightarrow\) -1.6%

-w/o Stage 2 (CMKD) 73.4% Removing cross-modal distillation → −2.5%
+w/o Stage 2 (CMKD) 73.4% Remove cross-modal distillation \(\rightarrow\) -2.5%

-w/o Stage 3 72.6% Removing multimodal RL → −3.3%
+w/o Stage 3 72.6% Remove multimodal RL \(\rightarrow\) -3.3%

-Full MSRL 75.9% Complete method
+Full MSRL 75.9% Full method

 Key Findings